Chapter 11:

 “Ha!
 I knew it!”

-Hiro stifled a laugh by covering his mouth with his hand, but the gravity of the situation quickly sobered him up.
-He cautiously walked towards the window, sticking his head out just enough to look outside.
+Hiro stifled a laugh; the gravity of the situation quickly sobered him.
+He cautiously walked to the window.
 His heart sank as he saw two police cars parked in front of Granny Jay's house.
-A uniformed officer sat on one of the cars’ hoods, speaking into his radio receiver.
+A uniformed officer sat on one of the cars’ hoods and spoke to his receiver.

 “Hmm…” Maki rubbed her chin.
 “We have to get to the main entrance of the village somehow.
 That’s where I parked my baby.”